This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Your potatoes flower to produce a seed head.
 Although you can use these to grow potatoes, this process is never used as it is far easier to use tubers and control the variety.

-Allowing the flowers to stay also uses energy, and if left, the plants then turn these into a seed pod that looks like a small unripe tomato.
+Allowing the flowers to stay also uses energy, and if left, the plants turn these into a seed pod that looks like a small unripe tomato.
 (Warning never eat these as they are poisonous).
 Anyway, I digress.
 Allowing the flowers to turn to seed puts extra strain on the plants.
-Producing seed pods takes vast amounts of energy that it could utilize elsewhere, such as tuber growth.
+Producing seed pods takes vast amounts of energy it could utilize elsewhere, such as tuber growth.

 What to Feed Potatoes While They Grow in a Raised Bed

 After the initial planting of your potatoes, there may be times when you will want to provide extra feed if you notice that leaves are yellowing and it is not time to harvest.
-If pests are seen, or your potato plants are struggling due to poor weather.
+If pests are seen, your potato plants are struggling due to poor weather.

 If you have cold or heavy rains in your area, you may want to provide other food as the initial food will have been washed out and leeched away over time.